NINLeviathan/message/README.md

 i.e. this project is to be used as a subproject, where the consuming project supplies meson.build file through the use of mesons wrap file functionality.
 [Meson wrap dependency system manual](https://mesonbuild.com/Wrap-dependency-system-manual.html)

+## v3.0

+In v3.0 this project has been updated to selfhost a meson build file.
+For the purpose of verifying this also works, when this project is used as a subproject for other meson projects.

 ## Prerequisites

 g++ compiler